 This is a question asked by many people!
 Let’s face it, any of us can become emotionally connected to a home, a neighborhood, or a real property dream.
 If your co-owner wants to cash out, you need to find a way to accommodate them.
 That would mean agreeing to each owner’s “fair share” and then finding the means to buy them out with cash, cash from a new mortgage, or even some sort of other “mix” of acceptable renumeration (mix of cash, or personal property such as RV, boat, furniture, jewelry, stocks, bonds, interest in a business, etc.).

 While a partition action lawsuit might seem extreme, a case could be made that the other co-owner(s) who are unwilling to divide or sell are taking an extreme, unyielding stance.
 Fortunately, few partition action lawsuits are decided in a courtroom.
 The seriousness of one party filing of a partition action lawsuit is often sufficient to convince inflexible co-owners that it really is in everyone’s interest to establish and distribute everyone’s fair share.

 If you are the co-owner of a property wanting your fair share — or — you have been served a partition action lawsuit, you should seek qualified legal representation.
-Call partition action lawyer, Edwin Fahlen, or if you don’t have privacy right now, please schedule a free consultation or send Edwin a private message using the quick Contact Form on this page.
+Call partition action lawyer, Edwin Fahlen, or if you don’t have privacy right now, please schedule a free phone or sit-down consultation.

 Orange County Partition Action Lawyer

-Orange County partition action lawyer, Edwin Fahlen – can answer any questions you might have by phone seven (7) days a week if you are involved in a real estate transaction where one of the co-owners wants to to move on or a real estate deal that has developed complications.
-If a phone call is inconvenient, please use Edwin’s Schedule a FREE Consultation Form , or Quick Contact form on this page.
+Orange County partition action lawyer, Edwin Fahlen – can answer any questions you might have by phone seven (7) days a week at (714) 395-5605 if you are involved in a real estate transaction where one of the co-owners wants to move on or a real estate deal that has developed complications.
+If a phone call is inconvenient, please contact Edwin using Schedule a FREE Consultation Form below.